forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-glossary.md

 **generative pre-trained transformer (GPT):** A family of language models developed by OpenAI that are generally trained on a large corpus of text data so they can generate human-like text.

-**grounding:** The process used to inject domain-specific knowledge and customer information into the prompt.
-Human In the Loop (HITL): a model that requires human interaction.
+**grounding:** The process used to inject domain-specific knowledge and customer information into the prompt. human in the loop (HITL): A model that requires human interaction.

 **intent:** A user’s goal for interacting with the AI assistant.